gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 ## Details on how GitLab and SSL work

-GitLab-Omnibus includes its own library of OpenSSL and links all compiled programs (e.g. Ruby, PostgreSQL, etc.) against this library.
+The Linux package includes its own library of OpenSSL and links all compiled programs (e.g. Ruby, PostgreSQL, etc.) against this library.
 This library is compiled to look for certificates in `/opt/gitlab/embedded/ssl/certs`.

-GitLab-Omnibus manages custom certificates by symlinking any certificate that gets added to `/etc/gitlab/trusted-certs/` to `/opt/gitlab/embedded/ssl/certs` using the [c_rehash](https://www.openssl.org/docs/manmaster/man1/c_rehash.html) tool.
+The Linux package manages custom certificates by symlinking any certificate that gets added to `/etc/gitlab/trusted-certs/` to `/opt/gitlab/embedded/ssl/certs` using the [c_rehash](https://www.openssl.org/docs/manmaster/man1/c_rehash.html) tool.
 For example, let's suppose we add `customcacert.pem` to